bishnumurmu/human-or-not/README.md

 # human-or-not
 Model showing if an image is human or not

+I have used tensorflow.keras as backend for this problem.
+Libraries used - tensorflow.keras, numpy, matplotlib
 Datasets - I have used the dataset 'horses and humans' which is availaible in tensorflow datasets.

 Code - I have written this code using the google collabs kernels.